scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 }
 ```

-I've left the `???` to indicate that we haven't finished with this case.
+I left the `???` to indicate that we haven't finished with that case.

 Now we can move on to the problem specific parts.
 Here we have three strategies to help us: